fboerman/jao-py/README.md

 client = JaoPublicationToolPandasIntraDay(version='c') # IDCC(c)
 ```

+### Rate Limiter
+JAO currently has a fixed rate limiting of 100 requests per minute, if you surpass this a HTTP 429 is returned.
+The library has a naive way of handling this by sleeping for ```RATE_LIMIT_HANDLER``` seconds, which is by default 30 seconds.
+If you want to disable this set ```RATE_LIMIT_HANDLER``` to 0 through environment variables and the library will throw a HTTP exception that you can handle yourself.

 ### Experimental Features
 This package provides support for the experimental data mirror [mirror.flowbased.eu](https://mirror.flowbased.eu/).
 This allows to download final and prefinal domain from the fast mirror.
 If the requested day is not available the package will fallback to the JAO publication tool.